 A data management issue you will need to address is to ensure that duplicate supercodes are not defined for the exact same geographic extent.
 It is likely that your database management software will allow you to define more than one SupercodeID that relate to the same set of real-world reaches and lakes.
 An occasional review of your supercodes will help to find such duplicates and treat them appropriately.

-B. Time Series (trend) Information
+B. Fish Monitoring Time Series (trend) Information

 These tables house much of the data in the StreamNet system.
 Data types include dam/weir counts, estimates of spawning populations, peak/other spawning counts, redd counts, freshwater harvest, and hatchery returns.
 All these data types share a common data structure within the Trend table.
 The Count table structures vary between data types.